Frequently asked questions (FAQ)

 The underlying problem is our disposable culture.
 We use a plastic containers for a few seconds, while it is made to last for hundreds of years.
 If we really want to solve this problem, we need to look differently at how we supply and use products.
 Companies play a crucial role in this.
 They maintain the disposable culture by focusing on the above false solutions.
 While the real solution is at hand; packaging that is refillable or reusable.

 How nice that you want to continue telling our story!
 We would like to help you by providing Retulp bottles and thermos cups.
 Because we get a lot of requests for sponsorship, we choose the ones that really fit Retulp.
-We choose only those that bring us closer to our mission of reducing disposable plastic.
+We only choose those that bring us closer to our mission of reducing disposable plastic.

 Please note: Retulp is only a (growing) start-up so we can only sponsor an occasional project and at most provide 10 - 50 Retulp bottles or thermos cups.
 In fact, we already have some established initiatives (water donation developing countries and environmental causes) to which we provide our support structurally.
 To determine what are suitable activities for our sponsorship, we look at two things: